CameronSweeney99/MLwareDetector/README.md

 ## Features

-- **Machine Learning Model**: Utilizes a RandomForestClassifier model trained on extensive malware and benign datasets.
+- **Intuitive GUI**: The application includes a user-friendly graphical interface that supports both traditional file upload and drag-and-drop functionalities for scanning files.
-- **Feature Extraction**: Implements feature extraction from PE (Portable Executable) files.
+- **Robust ML Model**: Employs a RandomForestClassifier model, providing high accuracy in distinguishing between malware and benign files.
-- **Graphical User Interface**: Built with Tkinter, providing a simple and intuitive interface.
+- **Feature Extraction**: Utilizes the `feature_extraction.py` script to extract meaningful attributes from PE files which are critical for machine learning model training.
-- **Drag and Drop**: Users can drag files directly onto the application to initiate scanning.
+- **Data Exploration**: Comes with a `data_exploration.py` script that offers insights into the dataset through visualizations of feature distributions and class imbalances.
-- **File Upload**: Traditional file upload option is also available.
+- **Versatile Model Training**: Incorporates different training scripts (`train_decision_tree.py`, `train_neural_network.py`, etc.) for experimenting with various machine learning algorithms.
-- **Data Exploration**: Includes a script for exploring the dataset, helping in understanding data distribution and feature importance.
+- **Comprehensive Evaluation**: Uses `test_random_forest.py` and other test scripts to assess the performance of models using metrics like accuracy, ROC curve, and confusion matrix.

 ## Installation